rudokemper/terrastories-minimal/README.md

  - https://docs.docker.com/install/
  - https://docs.docker.com/compose/install/

-On Windows, all docker commands need to be run using Windows PowerShell, not Command Prompt.
+On Windows, all terminal docker commands need to be run using Windows PowerShell, not Command Prompt.

 ## Setup
+In your terminal program, navigate to the directory where you put the `terrastories-minimal` files, after you've downloaded it.
+You always have to be in this directory to run any of the docker commands.

 Docker will automatically build images as needed when running `docker-compose up`, but to confirm everything builds correctly, run the following and check that the output ends with something like this.